PULLING INTO PHILVILLE: E.C. Roots Music Label to Release Anniversary Compilation

 Philville Records is a music label/recording studio owned by Matt Sayles in Eau Claire, which produces roots music in the blues, country, and bluegrass genres.
 While Philville has only called Eau Claire home since 2019, the label is celebrating 20 years of producing music this year with its first volume of collected works, which will start in 2002 and stretch through the mid-2000s.

 “The label is still similar to what it was at the start,” Sayles said.
-“It’s still independently owned, solo proprietorship, and I’m still picky about who I work with.
+“It’s still independently owned, sole proprietorship, and I’m still picky about who I work with.
 I’ve always been a full-time working musician in one capacity or another, so a lot of the projects on Philville Records I’ve had a hand in, whether that is behind the desk or in the band itself.”

 i want to find local talent here in the northwoods and promote it at this stage of my life.